grantbacon/conways-game-of-life-service/README.md

-timpl
+Conway's Game of Life Service
 ===============

-CS 4263 SE Project (tImpl)
-Implementation of Conway's Game of Life in a web-browser.
+An implementation of Conway's Game of Life using ACL2.
+Python Bottle is used to provide a front end to the game, which can in turn be hosted as a service.

 Usage
 =============